 In 2015, Laura created GFM’s primary charitable giving arm called The Get Grounded Foundation.
 The private 501(c)(3) foundation provides one-year community grants for new or expanded, innovative or entrepreneurial programs or projects within an existing, qualified nonprofit that directly support the healthy development of at-risk or neglected youth between the ages of 3 and 13 in the Denver Metro area.

 Laura earned a master’s degree in journalism from Northwestern University and a bachelor’s degree from Vanderbilt University.
 In her spare time, she likes to dabble in real estate investing, is a frustrated interior designer and can’t figure out why she is always last on the Peloton leader board.
-Her teenage daughter just got her driver’s permit (so she encourages you to please stay off of the road), and her two young sons may have given her a gray hair or two, but they also always keep her laughing.
+Her teenage daughter just got her driver’s license (so she encourages you to please stay off of the road), and her two young sons may have given her a gray hair or two, but they also always keep her laughing.

 Biography | The Real Story